 There are a number of open-source software packages available for creating social computing sites:

-Some social computing packages are designed for de-centralized, peer-to-peer operation, so that the network will remain available even if one or more sites go out of service; see /distributed for more.
+Some social computing packages are designed for de-centralized, peer-to-peer operation, so that the network will remain available even if one or more sites go out of service; see /federated for more.

 Attributes / Tools